navapbc/template-infra/template-only-docs/application-requirements.md

 ## Template Applications

-You can the following template applications with the template infrastructure
+You can use the following template applications with the template infrastructure.
+Each of these includes a script to generate a working application that works with this infra template.

 * [template-application-nextjs](https://github.com/navapbc/template-application-nextjs)
 * [template-application-flask](https://github.com/navapbc/template-application-flask)